jcheong641/Java-Lab-009/README.md

     * Screenshot your output and add it to your project as Part3_2.jpg
 3. Generalize the code so that it works on any string.
     * What could you do to generalize it more?
+   In order to generalize it more, we could account for curly brackets or square brackets.

 ## Part 4: Large Numbers